DSDDRA/GettingAndCleaningDataProject/README.md

 run_analysis.R: R script that was created to fulfill the objectives codebook.md: File that describes the variables in the run_analysis file used in the analysis if the data.
 Variable descriptions and units of the original data set are in the HAR Data zipped file set that is included here.

-tidyData.csv: the merged data set meeting criteria of steps 1-4 for the project. tidyDataMeans.csv: Result of step 5
+tidyData.txt: the merged data set meeting criteria of steps 1-4 for the project. tidyDataMeans.txt: Result of step 5 tidyData.csv: the merged data set meeting criteria of steps 1-4 for the project. tidyDataMeans.csv: Result of step 5